Stroke Death & Rebirth.

 We find connection's healing rays.

-The ceative power of words and faith.
+The creative power of words and faith.

 In ancient India, Greece, and Rome words were revered as tools of democracy and unity.
 Oratory was not merely an art; it was the lifeblood of civic engagement.
 Great thinkers like Demosthenes and Pericles wielded language to inspire action and bridge divides within their communities.
 Their legacy reminds us that effective communication is a timeless force capable of shaping societies.